ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* This app upon installation adds a tab comprising of the custom fields and datatables to the Case management out of the box, if the Case has an associated Offense Id  .
-Each of the fields and datatables have information associated with the Offense and few have live links to QRadar Analyst Workflow.
+ Upon installation, this app adds a tab comprising of the custom fields and data tables to the Case management, if the Case has an associated Offense ID.
+Each of the fields and data tables have information associated with the Offense and a few have live links to QRadar Analyst Workflow.
 The data here is populated during the initial escalation of an Offense to a case.

+ All screenshots are examples of using the app with Cloud Pak.

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)